 - a.
 Civil Defense sirens will sound and/or the National Weather Service will issue a tornado warning. - b.
 Move to the lowest level of the building. - c.
 Move to interior hallways and small interior rooms (e.g. bathroom, closet, etc.) - d.
 Stay away from exterior walls, doors, and windows. - e.
-Check for 911 Shield notification
+Check for Safe Zone notifications